Greenfield Park, New York

-Greenfield Park is a hamlet in Ulster County, New York, United States.
+Greenfield Park is a hamlet in the Town of Wawarsing, Ulster County, New York, United States.
 The community is located along New York State Route 52, 4.7 mi west of Ellenville.
 Greenfield Park has a post office with ZIP code 12435, which opened on December 23, 1852.

+It is home to many bungalow colonies which are summer homes for mostly Jewish families who escape the summer heat in Brooklyn, including Tamarack Hills, Greenfield Meadows, and Dee Lees.